Korean Demilitarized Zone: Korean wall

-Various organizations, such as the North Korean tour guide company Korea Konsult, claimed a wall was dividing Korea, saying that:
+Various organizations, such as the North Korean tour guide company Korea Konsult, claimed a wall was dividing Korea.

 In December 1999, Chu Chang-jun, North Korea's ambassador to China, repeated claims that a "wall" divided Korea.
 He said the south side of the wall is packed with soil, which permits access to the top of the wall and makes it effectively invisible from the south side.
 He also claimed that it served as a bridgehead for any northward invasion.

 The United States and South Korea deny the wall's existence, although they do claim there are anti-tank barriers along some sections of the DMZ.
 Dutch journalist and filmmaker Peter Tetteroo also shot footage of a barrier in 2001 which his North Korean guides said was the Korean Wall.